-Loan Portfolio Risk and Capital Adequacy: A New Approach to Evaluating the Riskiness of Banks
+ELPR: A New Approach to Measuring the Capital Adequacy of Commercial Banks

-We develop a Loan Portfolio Risk (LPR) variable that measures time-varying volatility in default risk for a portfolio of bank loans.
-An Equity-to-LPR ratio (ELPR) is incrementally important in predicting bank failure up to five years in advance, even after controlling for all the CAMELS variables.
-Publicly-listed banks with higher ELPR have lower market implied costs-of-capital.
-ELPR also strongly predicts cross-sectional stock returns under stress conditions.
-During the financial crisis (7/2007-6/2011), a cash-neutral strategy that longs high-ELPR and shorts low-ELPR banks yields a monthly alpha of 3.3% to 4.2%.
-We conclude LPR captures key aspects of bank risk missed by a risk-weighted-asset approach.
+We develop an accounting-based Loan Portfolio Risk (LPR) variable that measures time-varying volatility in default risk for a portfolio of bank loans.
+An Equity-to-LPR ratio (ELPR) is incrementally important in predicting bank failure up to five years in advance, after controlling for all the CAMELS variables.
+It is also additive to other fundamental-based risk measures from prior studies.
+Further, we find publicly-listed banks with higher ELPR have lower market-implied costs-of-capital, and ELPR strongly predicts cross-sectional stock returns under market stress conditions after adjusting for other known risk factors.
+We conclude ELPR captures key aspects of bank risk that are missing in current Basel Committee risk-weighted-asset calculations.

-Keywords: bank failure prediction, financial statement analysis, risk-weighted assets, riskiness of banks, financial crisis, capital adequacy, loan default contagion, market efficiency
+Keywords: bank regulation, bank failure prediction, financial statement analysis, risk-weighted assets, riskiness of banks, financial crisis, capital adequacy, loan default contagion, market efficiency

 JEL Classification: E32, G14, G21, K23, M41, M48